 Commercial, Industrial and Institutional (CII) facilities use high volumes of water and have many opportunities to conserve and save money.
-An American Water Works Association Research Foundation study suggests that water CII conservation measures could reduce consumption by 15–50 percent.
+An American Water Works Association Research Foundation study suggests that water CII conservation measures could reduce consumption by 15 to 50 percent.

-This reduces operational costs, especially for energy expenses associated with hot water or water treatments such as reverse osmosis.
+Reducing water consumption reduces operational costs, especially for energy expenses associated with hot water or water treatments, such as reverse osmosis.
 It also limits costs from charges for water capacity, drought surcharges, and fines.
-Most water efficiency projects payback in less than two or three years, even without funding assistance from water suppliers or energy providers.
+The return on investment for most water efficiency projects is less than two or three years.

 How to become more efficient

 A water audit provides an accurate understanding of the best methods to conserve water for their unique facility.
-Many cities have programs to assist with water audits; check with your local water suppliers and energy providers.
+Some cities have programs to assist with water audits.
+Check with your local water suppliers and energy providers.